Belize: Education

 A number of kindergartens, secondary, and tertiary schools in Belize provide education for students—mostly funded by the government.
 Belize has about a dozen tertiary level institutions, the most prominent of which is the University of Belize, which evolved out of the University College of Belize founded in 1986.
 Before that St. John's College, founded in 1877, dominated the tertiary education field.
 The Open Campus of the University of the West Indies has a site in Belize.
 It also has campuses in Barbados, Trinidad, and Jamaica.
 The government of Belize contributes financially to the UWI.

-Education in Belize is compulsory between the ages of six and 14 years.
+Education in Belize is compulsory between the ages of five and 14 years.
 As of 2010, the literacy rate in Belize was estimated to be 79.7%, one of the lowest in the Western Hemisphere.

 The educational policy is currently following the "Education Sector Strategy 2011–2016", which sets three objectives for the years to come: Improving access, quality, and governance of the education system by providing technical and vocational education and training.

 Health

 Belize has a high prevalence of communicable diseases such as respiratory diseases and intestinal illnesses.

-Under the second term of the Briceño administration, the long awaited free health care for all Belizeans was launched.
+Under the second term of the Briceño administration, the long-awaited free health care for all Belizeans was launched.
 The programme is the National Health Insurance Belize and it has been implemented by region until 100% of the population is covered.
 Health care is practically free and fees if any, are charged from 10% to as low as .5% of total cost on treatments and medications.